Syllabus for Batteries for Electromobility

 - discuss issues related to safety, cost and the environment in relation to vehicle batteries.

 Basic electrochemistry and materials chemistry.
 Primary and secondary batteries and their role in the energy system.
 Different battery compositions and processes in batteries.
 Concepts that describe batteries' storage capabilities in terms of power and energy.
 Lithium ion batteries: materials and components.
 Production of batteries for electromobility.
 Next generation batteries.
 Battery diagnostics and modelling of batteries.
 Battery ageing.
 Use of batteries in different types of electric vehicles.
 Safety, cost and environmental aspects regarding vehicle batteries.

 Lectures and seminars by distance.

-Written assignments during the course (5 credits), seminars with associated assignments (2.5 credits).
 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the disability coordinator of the university.

 Some titles may be available electronically through the University library.